Alzheimer's Disease and Legal Issues

 - Power of attorney.
 This gives a person with Alzheimer's disease (the principal) an opportunity to authorize an agent -- usually a trusted family member or friend -- to make legal decisions when he or she is no longer competent.

 - Power of attorney for health care.
-Appoints an agent to make all decisions regarding health care, including choices regarding health care providers, medical treatment, and, in the later stages of the disease, end-of-life decisions.
+This gives a person with Alzheimer's disease an opportunity to authorize an agent to make all decisions regarding health care, including choices regarding health care providers, medical treatment, and, in the later stages of the disease, end-of-life decisions.

 - Living will.
 Allows the person with Alzheimer's disease to express his or her decision on the use of artificial life support systems.